First Detection of an Over-Massive Black Hole Galaxy UHZ1: Evidence for Heavy Black Hole Seed Formation from Direct Collapse: Derivation of OBG model templates

-For our models the gas fraction in viable DCBH formation sites is adopted from simulations, and the star formation history of the parent halo is also built up following cosmological hydrodynamical simulations \citep{Agarwal+2014} that include physically motivated, self-consistent prescriptions for star formation, metal pollution, and supernovae feedback.
-The evolution of the accompanying stellar component is also tracked simultaneously and combined with that of the growing BH.
 Two limiting cases for growth by accretion are implemented to produce a library of models \citep{Pacucci_2015_growth_efficiency}: standard accretion - which adopts the standard $\alpha$-disk model that is geometrically thin and optically thick, and hence radiatively efficient with accretion capped at the Eddington rate and slim disk accretion, which is characterized by a geometrically thick disk, that is radiatively inefficient where radiation pressure is less efficient quenching gas inflow due to radiation trapping permitting super-Eddington accretion rates.
 The spectral shape of the output luminosity from accretion onto the BH is determined largely by the geometric properties of the accretion disk.
 Eddington limited accretion is the hallmark of thin-disk accretion during which the output luminosity $L_{\rm acc} \propto \dot M_{\rm acc}$, where $\dot M_{\rm acc}$ is the mass accretion rate.
 In this highly radiatively efficient regime, the luminosity is feedback limited.
 Meanwhile, as slim accretion disks result in super-Eddington accretion rates, in this instance, the output $L_{\rm acc} \propto [\ln {\dot M_{\rm acc}}]$.
 In this radiatively inefficient regime, gas accretion is expected to be supply limited.
 These two distinct geometries result in dramatically different fluxes mapped out in our models.
+Post-processing in CLOUDY utilizes inputs from GEMS at various time-slices for light and heavy seeds and includes obscuration.
+As the accreting BH and stellar component are evolved separately, feedback coupling between them is not taken into account in these models.